JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 Document types
 ~~~~~~~~~~~~~~

-In some Latin American countries, like Argentina, some accounting transactions such as invoices and
+In Argentina, some accounting transactions, such as invoices and vendor bills, are classified by
-vendor bills are classified by document types defined by the governmental fiscal authorities.
-In
+document types defined by the governmental fiscal authorities. `AFIP <https://www.afip.gob.ar/>`_
-Argentina, the `AFIP <https://www.afip.gob.ar/>`__ is the governmental fiscal authority that
+is the governmental fiscal authority that defines such transactions in Argentina.
-defines such transactions.

 The document type is an essential piece of information that needs to be clearly displayed in
 printed reports, invoices, and journal entries that list account moves.